 In August 2015, the Company filed a lawsuit in federal district court for the Southern District of New York against Mr. Shkreli, asserting that he breached his fiduciary duty of loyalty during his tenure as the Company's Chief Executive Officer and a member of its Board of Directors.
 Mr. Shkreli served a demand for JAMS arbitration on Retrophin, claiming that Retrophin had breached his December 2013 employment agreement.
 In response to Mr. Shkreli's arbitration demand, the Company asserted counterclaims in the arbitration that are substantially similar to the claims it previously asserted in the federal lawsuit against Mr. Shkreli.
 The federal Court granted a stay of the federal lawsuit pending a determination by the arbitration panel whether the Company's counterclaims would be litigated in the arbitration, as the Company is seeking.
 In April 2016, the arbitration panel granted the parties' request for a stay of the proceedings pending settlement discussions.
+Earlier this year, the parties asked the panel to lift the stay, and the parties are currently awaiting the panel's determination on the arbitrability of the Company's counterclaims.
+(During this period, Mr. Shkreli applied to the federal court to enjoin the arbitration panel from hearing the Company's counterclaims.
+The federal court denied Mr. Shkreli's application, and Mr. Shkreli has filed a notice of appeal indicating his intent to appeal the court's decision).

 In connection with these proceedings, Mr. Shkreli sought advancement of his legal fees from the Company relating to his defense of the Company's claims against him.
 Pursuant to the November 2016 binding term sheet, the significant majority of the existing legal fees related to these proceedings that Mr. Shkreli claimed should be advanced were offset and satisfied by a \$2.025 million judgment against Mr. Shkreli in a different case, and the Company paid \$0.4 million in legal fees to Mr. Shkreli's counsel.
 The legal fees the Company has advanced will be subject to reimbursement by Mr. Shkreli under Delaware law in the event it is ultimately determined that Mr. Shkreli is not entitled to be indemnified by the Company in these proceedings.
 The Company will also be subject to additional obligations when the litigation resumes, as well as advancement obligations in the interim.